w-martin/tact/INSTALL.md

 * A C++ compiler such a g++ or clang.
 * Boost libraries (http://www.boost.org/) version 1.49.0 or higher.
 * CMake (http://www.cmake.org/cmake/resources/software.html) build utility.
 * A Python interpreter (http://www.python.org/) version 2.7.0 or higher.
+Optionally install:
+# lcov if you wish to generate lcov coverage reports.
+# cobertura,python,gcovr if you wish to generate cobertura coverage reports (for jenkins).

 Please note that utilities and libraries with lower version numbers may work, but we cannot guarantee their compatibility.